 The glassy matrix defines the esthetic properties of the material.
 The higher the glass content, the greater the translucency is, which will work best to imitate the properties of enamel and dentin.
 This glassy matrix permits the diffusion of light for translucency.
 The glass component also allows for adhesively bonding to tooth structure, which is critical to the restoration’s long-term retention and durability.

-No, through a very controlled manufacturing process, edelweiss has retained a small portion of resin component that provides elasticity to the block.
+No, through a controlled manufacturing process, edelweiss dentistry has retained a small portion of resin component that provides elasticity to the block.
 The modulus of elasticity of the block is 20GPa which is very similar to that of dentin.
-In this way the edelweiss Block has the esthetics of that of feldspathic glass without having the brittleness of pure ceramics.
-It maintains its flexibility similar to dentin giving it the best of both worlds, flexibility and esthetics in one block.
+In this way the edelweiss BLOCK has the esthetics of that of feldspathic glass without having the brittleness of pure ceramics.
+It maintains its flexibility similar to dentin giving it the best of both worlds, flexibility and esthetics in one block

-Flexible clinical color match: edelweiss Blocks are translucent to mimic the natural enamel.
-Final color match is adjusted through use of corresponding composite shade. edelweiss Blocks are also available in Vita shades A0, A1, A2, A3.
+2. Flexible clinical color match: edelweiss BLOCKs are translucent to mimic the natural enamel.
+Final color match is adjusted through use of corresponding composite cement shade. edelweiss BLOCKs are also available in Vita shades A0, A1, A2, A3.

-Custom internal characterizations according to patients needs with edelweiss Opaque White, edelweiss Ice and edelweiss Blue Effect
+3. Custom internal characterizations according to patients needs with edelweiss Opaque White, EFFECT SHADEs Ice and Blue.

-Biocompatible.
-Zinc oxide nanoparticles provide antibacterial properties preventing any plaque accumulation on the surface of the material.
+6. Biocompatible.
+Zinc oxide nanoparticles provide built-in antibacterial properties preventing any plaque accumulation on the surface of the material.
 Fluoride enables possible hydroxyapatite regeneration if required.
-The addition of ZnO and F- is unique to the edelweiss CAD/CAM blocks.
+The addition of ZnO and F¯ is unique to the edelweiss CAD/CAM BLOCKs.

-Cost saving.
-Faster processing time reduces chairside times
+9. Cost saving.
+Faster processing time reduces chairside times.

 The indications include single anterior and posterior full contour crowns, partial crowns, inlays, onlays, veneers and thin veneers. edelweiss i-BLOCKs are indicated for implant supported restorations.

 What are the preparation guidelines need to be observed?